Preserve Crab Creek

 THE URBAN SERVICES AREA

 Here's one last point about the draft Comprehensive Plan.
-The map on page 44, reproduced below, shows an "urban services boundary," which is a tool used to keep sewer and water lines and other urban services from esctending into rural areas.
+The map on page 44, reproduced below, shows an "urban services boundary," which is a planning tool used to keep sewer and water lines and other urban services from esctending into rural areas.
 The presence of these services attracts development, so an urban services boundary is critical for controlling sprawl.

 The problem is that the "urban services boundary" proposed in the Comprehensive Plan encompasses a vast area, represented by the peach-colored spots below.
 The Plan proposes that this area be served by sewer, water, schools, and other urban services by 2045: